chifman/Nonexpanding-networks/README.md

 # Nonexpanding-networks

-Simple R script to check if an n-ary discrete dynamical system is nonexpanding.
+Simple R script to check if a q-ary discrete dynamical system is nonexpanding.

 The code checks each local activation function on its input nodes.
 For details, definitions and terminology see our  [article](https://link.springer.com/article/10.1007/s00285-022-01796-2).